nschlimm/EasyKey.shellmenu/README.md

 ```
 <img width="736" alt="image" src="https://github.com/nschlimm/shellmenu/assets/876604/98270286-26cb-4e68-a052-9b403aa41c6f">

 The `showPodManifest` example function creates the list above and the `"awk {print \$1}` will select the "NAME" column of the line number entered.
+If you only hit enter, the preselected line 2 will be chosen which will select `postresql-0` into `$fname` variable.